 Chemical and Physical Characterization of Non-Tailpipe and Tailpipe Emissions at 100 Locations near Major Roads in the Greater Boston Area

-Petros Koutrakis, Brent Coull, Joy Lawrence, Marco Martins, Stephen Ferguson, and Jack M. Wolfson
+Petros Koutrakis, Brent Coull, Marco Martins, Joy Lawrence, and Stephen Ferguson

-Harvard TH Chan School of Public Health, Boston, MA, USA
+Harvard TH Chen School of Public Health, Boston MA, USA

-Methods Using a mobile sampling platform equipped with coarse and fine particulate matter (PM) concentrators we will collect ambient ultrafine, fine minus ultrafine (accumulation mode), and coarse particle samples near roads in the Greater Boston.
-In addition, we will collect PM2.5 and PM10 samples of aerosolized surface road dust in situ, using our Road Dust Aerosolization (RDA) sampler developed as part of this study.
-We will collect these road dust and ambient PM samples at three distance ranges (including background) from each of the 100 major (A1, A2, and busy A3) road sites to be included in this study.
-Each day of sampling, we will also collect continuous particle count, particle mass, traffic, and weather data at all 3 locations simultaneously, to assess temporal variability at sites.
-Potential sites are identified using Google Earth/Google Maps and evaluated during a site visit.
+Methods: Using a mobile sampling platform equipped with coarse and fine particulate matter (PM) concentrators we are collecting ambient ultrafine, fine minus ultrafine (accumulation mode), and coarse particle samples near roads in the Greater Boston.
+In addition, we are collecting PM2.5 and PM10 samples of aerosolized surface road dust in situ, using a Road Dust Aerosolization sampler.
+We are collecting these road dust and ambient PM samples at three distance ranges (including background) from each of the 100 major (A1, A2, and busy A3) road sites included in this study.
+The sampling time for ambient particles for each position is one hour, and the road dust sampling duration is 5 min.
+Each day of sampling, we also collect continuous particle count, particle mass, traffic, and weather data at all 3 locations simultaneously, to assess temporal variability at sites.
+Potential sites are identified using Google Earth/Google Maps and then evaluated during a site visit.
 To address temporal variability, a subset of sites will be visited multiple times in different seasons.